 Here are the top 10 takeaways from the character arc of Buffy Summers:

 Even if your hero comes from a supernatural or unusual background, give them motivations and experiences that are universal that the audience can relate to.
-From breakups, to friendship squabbles, to fitting into her ever-changing identify, Buffy is demonstrated as a normal girl despite her extraordinary circumstances.
+From breakups, to friendship squabbles, to fitting into her ever-changing identify.
+At her core, Buffy is just like the rest of us, despite her extraordinary circumstances.

 Identify what makes your character different.
 Buffy Summers is a dynamic character, but what makes her different is very simple.
 She has to kill vampires while other people don’t.
 The strength of a superhero inside the body of a petite young girl.

 Just as you shouldn’t make your protagonist too weak, don’t make them invincible.
 For one, there is no conflict if the hero can’t be destroyed.
 Second, it makes our audience connect more deeply with a hero fighting against the odds.

 Identify what your character holds most dear, take it away, and see how your character evolves.
 A mother, a sister, a friend.
 The most impactful episodes are the ones in which Buffy loses (or nearly loses) the ones closest to her: the ones she perceives as a constant in her life.
 Without them, she must adapt in order to survive.

 Force your hero to discover new strengths and new resources to overcome the obstacle.
 Never rely on what has worked before.
 We all find ourselves screaming at the TV, "Why don't you just use X, it worked last time!"
 BTVS masters its ability to seek out new strategies for every obstacle, so the story never gets stale.

 Put their goals in direct conflict with one another.
 Force them to make difficult choices.
 Saving the world or saving her soul mate?
 Saving the world or graduating?